preslavmihaylov/bash-cheat-sheet/README.md

 # File permissions

-chmod {XYZ} {file} - change permissions of file
+chmod {ABCD} {file} - change permissions of file
-* X/Y/Z - a digit between 0 and 7.
+* A/B/C/D - a digit between 0 and 7.
 A bitmask representation of rwx permissions.
+* A - special bits (suid, sticky bit)
-* X - user
+* B - user
-* Y - group
+* C - group
-* Z - all
+* D - all

 umask - Override default system defined permissions.
 * set at bashrc to override umask value